oxfam logo

 Attacks that deliberately target civilians are never justified.
 All parties must respect international humanitarian law and end the violence.
 Hostage-taking violates humanitarian law and Oxfam condemns all such acts.

 Oxfam has staff on the ground in Gaza and is working with 9 trusted local organizations in Gaza and has maintained contact with them since 7 October.
 Our partners are now working under difficult circumstances, as they themselves are displaced.
-So far Oxfam and our partners have reached over 770,000 people in Gaza with parcels clothing, blankets and other items to keep warm, food parcels, cash assistance and hygiene kits.
+So far Oxfam and our partners have reached 1.2 million people in Gaza with, among other things parcels clothing, blankets and other items to keep warm, food parcels, cash assistance and hygiene kits.
 Oxfam is an impartial organization with well-proven procedures and controls to ensure that the support reaches reaches those who really need it, for example through trusted partner organizations who have many years of local knowledge.
-We at Oxfam are aware that theyt support that has the possibility to arrive now is not sufficientt for the more than 2 million people in Gaza, making a permanent ceasefire even more important.
+We at Oxfam are aware that theyt aid that has the possibility to arrive now is not sufficientt for the more than 2 million people in Gaza, making a permanent ceasefire even more important.

 The crisis in Lebanon has escalated following the failure to reach a ceasefire in Gaza.
 Hundreds of thousands of people have been forced to flee their homes due to Israeli air strikes.
 Oxfam has been working in Lebanon since 1993 and now focuses on supporting these people with water and sanitation services, cash assistance, food and hygiene products.
 For decades, the people of Lebanon have endured one crisis after another with no chance of recovery.